Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 TELEPORT DESTINATION

-Characters who teleport to this location from area K78 arrive in front of the painting of Tatyana.
+Characters who teleport to this location from area K78 arrive in front of the painting of [[Tatyana]].

 FORTUNES OF RAVENLOFT

-If your card reading reveals that a treasure is here, it is resting on the mantelpiece under the portrait of Tatyana.
+If your card reading reveals that a treasure is here, it is resting on the mantelpiece under the portrait of [[Tatyana]].

-If your card reading indicates an encounter with Strahd in this area, he is sitting back in one of the over­ stuffed chairs, staring into the fire.
+If your card reading indicates an encounter with [[Strahd]] in this area, he is sitting back in one of the over­ stuffed chairs, staring into the fire.

 K38.
 FALSE TREASURY